 Historical Ground-level Ozone Exceedances in New England

-In March 2008, EPA again revised the ozone standard.
-The 2008 ozone standard is set at a level of 0.075 ppm averaged over an 8-hour period.
-This standard is met at an air quality monitor when the 3-year average of the annual fourth-highest daily maximum 8-hour average ozone concentration is less than or equal to 0.075 ppm
+On October 1, 2015, EPA strengthened the 8-hour ozone National Ambient Air Quality Standard (NAAQS) to 0.070 ppm based on extensive scientific evidence about the effects of ozone on public health and welfare.
+This standard is met at an air quality monitor when the 3-year average of the annual fourth-highest daily maximum 8-hour average ozone concentration is less than or equal to 0.070 ppm.

 The historical 8-hour ozone data available here for the New England states includes: